msamdk/SVO2AVI-Converter-Suit/README.md

 ## SVO to AVI batch Converter app for ZED camera systems

 This tool provides a simple and efficient workflow for processing multiple .svo or .svo2 files, saving you from the tedious task of converting them one by one through the command line.
 The main conversion script is made by the stereolabs.
-You can also clone the zed-sdk repository from [ZED SDK](https://www.stereolabs.com/en-dk/developers/release/5.0).
+You can also clone the zed-sdk repository from [here](https://www.stereolabs.com/en-dk/developers/release/5.0](https://github.com/stereolabs/zed-sdk/tree/master/recording/export/svo/python)).

 <img src="images/app.png" alt="Alt text" width="600">